Injury Attorneys | Restoring LivesTM

 Medical malpractice—negligence on the behalf of a healthcare professional that causes harm to a patient—is unfortunately all too common.
 In this case, an Indiana woman left the hospital with permanent ear damage.

-Billie Jo Sayers went to Indiana University Health’s Ball Memorial Hospital for an abdominal infection in 2010, and she left the hospital with permanent inner ear damage that led to hearing loss and balance problems.
+Billie Jo Sayers went to Indiana University Health’s Ball Memorial Hospital for an abdominal infection back in 2010, and she left the hospital with permanent inner ear damage that led to hearing loss and balance problems.

 A judge, with the help of medical experts who testified, agreed that the hospital gave Sayers nine times more Gentamicin than they should have—and that, while the antibiotic was intended to treat her abdominal infection, the sheer quantity she was given was inappropriate.